-Before jumping into where to find the best fall colours in Quebec, to help you plan the best trip, here are some helpful tips.
+Before jumping into where to find the best fall colors in Quebec, here are some helpful tips to help you plan the best trip.

-To make the most of Quebec in the fall, you want to make sure the weather will be on your side and timed when the trees have begun their colourful change.
+To make the most of Quebec in the fall, you want to make sure the weather will be on your side and timed when the trees have begun their colorful change.

-For the past years, Quebec has been graced with unusually warm weather in September, delaying the magnificent fall display.
-To appreciate fall during its peak, you want to plan your trip at the earliest, around the third week of September and at the latest, the second week of October.
+For the past few years, Quebec has been graced with unusually warm weather in September, delaying the magnificent fall display.
+To appreciate fall during its peak, you want to plan your trip between the third week of September and the second week of October.
 The earliest fall peak will take place in the northern regions.

 Don’t forget, Quebec is known to be cold.
 The province often experiences frost at night as early as October.
 Keep this in mind if you plan a fall camping trip in Quebec.

-Best Places to See Fall Foliage in Quebec
+Best Places to See Fall Colors in Quebec

-Allow at least a few days, preferably more on your Quebec itinerary starting from the north moving south to maximise the opportunity for the best fall foliage display.
+Allow at least a few days for your trip, preferably more on your Quebec itinerary starting from the north moving south to maximize the opportunity for the best fall foliage display.
 As mentioned, the fall peak doesn’t come at the same time across the province; it starts earlier in the north.

-Don’t forget to pack your camera for some beautiful travel pictures because Quebec puts on quite a colourful fall show.
+Don’t forget to pack your camera for some beautiful travel pictures because Quebec puts on quite a colorful fall show.

-My favourite place and, in my opinion, the best place to enjoy fall foliage in Quebec is Mont Tremblant.
+My favorite place and, in my opinion, the best place to enjoy fall foliage in Quebec is Mont Tremblant.

-The gorgeous mountain landscape, complete with a quaint ski village and a small lake where we can appreciate the vibrant fall reflections – it’s hard not to love Mont Tremblant in the fall.
+The gorgeous mountain landscape, complete with a quaint ski village and a small lake where you can appreciate the vibrant fall reflections makes it hard not to love Mont Tremblant in the fall.

 Among the things to do in Tremblant, you will find a great chocolate factory as well as several good restaurants, including La Forge Bistro-bar.

-About an hour south of Mont Tremblant, the entry to what was once called “Les Pays D’en Haut” (northern countries), Sainte-Adèle is a tranquil place for quiet vacations.
+Sainte-Adèle is a tranquil place for quiet vacations.
+About an hour south of Mont Tremblant, it is the entry to what was once called “Les Pays D’en Haut” (northern countries).

 It’s a place where one can escape the city while enjoying some of the best amenities in Quebec, such as restaurants and spas.
 If you are a cycling or walking enthusiast, you will appreciate the path named “le petit train du Nord” (the little northern train), 230 km of scenic joy.

-Formerly a railroad between St-Jérôme and Mont Laurier, it was abandoned around 1989, it is now a path available to all nature enthusiasts.
+Formerly a railroad between St-Jérôme and Mont Laurier, it was abandoned around 1989 and is now a path available to all nature enthusiasts.

 Gatineau is the frontier between Ontario and Quebec, but technically, it is still one of the best places for fall foliage in Quebec.
 While you are there, take the opportunity to cross the border and admire fall in Ottawa.

-Whether you decide to cross the border or not, you will be amazed by the stunning views Gatineau can offer.
-Sunset over the Outaouais river is well worthwhile, where you can enjoy views of the Canadian Parliament located on the other side.
+Whether or not you decide to cross the border, you will be amazed by the stunning views Gatineau can offer.
+Sunsets over the Outaouais river is worthwhile, plus you can enjoy views of the Canadian Parliament located on the other side.

 For a quick scenic drive; take the route along the 344, driving west to east.
 The route offers lovely views of the Deux-Montagnes lake below on your right and the mountain on your left.
 Make sure to purchase local cheese at the old abbey; you will pass right in front.